 Your auto insurance "follows the car" so as long as he was using your car with your permission, your insurance will pay for any claims that might be made against your policy by anyone alleging damages.
-The fact that he did not have a driver's license is a separate issue that he will have to handle...Read more »
+The fact that he did not have a driver's license is a separate issue that he will...Read more »

 I do not think you finished your post!
 However, if you are aware of a negligent condition you will have a problem trying to sue if that is where you are going with this.....can't tell.
 I wish you well.